Church Hospitality Ministry: How to Welcome & Engage Visitors

 How to Create a Solid Church Hospitality Plan

 Whoever presents the idea should discuss why the church needs to focus on its hospitality structure.
+For example, engaging newcomers can contribute to retention and growth.
 Next, present the idea to the pastor and executive leadership.

 Consider hospitality models used at successful churches.
-Many church leaders will consider it an honor and invite your team to come and shadow their hospitality ministry one Sunday.
+Many church leaders will consider it an honor and invite your team to come and shadow their Sunday service welcoming committee.
 Don’t shy away from visiting other congregations that are willing to share their church hospitality ministry guidelines with you.

 The Roles and Responsibilities of a Hospitality Committee